How To Do Strict Muscle Up

 Strict Muscle Up Exercise

-Strict Muscle Up is a great exercise that builds the upper body.
+Strict Muscle Up is a great exercise that strengthens the upper body.
 It works the lat muscles, shoulders, upper back, biceps, forearms, chest and triceps.

 As a strict exercise, there is no kipping involved.
 Thus before attempting to do a Strict Muscle Up you should have the strength to do at least 5-10 reps of Ring Dips and Ring Pullups.

 - Take a false grip or a thumb-less grip on a set of rings.

 - Activate the lat muscles and pull yourself up until the rings are at your armpits.
 Keep your elbows close to your body throughout the exercise.